Palanan: History

 General Emilio Aguinaldo became President of the First Philippine Republic in 1900.
 He was captured on March 23 when Col. Frederick Funston led the Americans in 1901.
 It was in Palanan that one of the final chapters of the Philippine–American War was written on March 23, 1901, when General Emilio Aguinaldo was captured by American forces led by General Frederick Funston, who had gained access to Aguinaldo's camp by pretending to surrender to the Filipinos.

 In 1978, the area around Palanan was proclaimed by President Ferdinand Marcos to be part of the Palanan Wilderness Area, a protected nature conservation area that was later expanded by President Fidel V. Ramos to become the Northern Sierra Madre Natural Park in 1997.

 In the May 9, 2016 elections, Angelito A. Bernardo won a three-way mayoral campaign.
-However, due to his unexpected death shortly after the polls, Rodolfo M. Bernardo, the Municipal Vice Mayor-elect and first-elected Sangguniang Bayan member, and Elizabeth B. Ochoa took the oath of office as Municipal Mayor.
-On July 1, 2016, the Municipal Vice Mayor and other winning candidates attended the ceremony in Ilagan City, which serves as the provincial capital.
+However, due to his unexpected death shortly after the polls, Rodolfo M. Bernardo, the Municipal Vice Mayor-elect and first-elected Sangguniang Bayan member, Elizabeth Bernardo- Ochoa took the oath of office as Municipal Mayor & Municipal Vice Mayor respectively.
+On July 1, 2016, the Municipal Vice Mayor and other winning candidates attended the ceremony in Ilagan City, which serves as the provincial capitol.
 Mayor Rodolfo M. Bernardo served as the local chief executive for five months and fifteen days before dying in a car accident.
-According to the rules of succession, Vice Mayor Elizabeth B. Ochoa took the oath of office as Municipal Mayor and has remained in charge as the local Chief Executive ever since.
+According to the rules of succession, his sister, Vice Mayor Elizabeth Bernardo-Ochoa took the oath of office as Municipal Mayor and has remained in charge as the local Chief Executive ever since.